Ball in the Vienna City Hall, elegant young ladies

 Original blog article "Balls and Milongas in Vienna and Buenos Aires: Analysis and Comparison" by the authors S. Elefante, MV Arenillas, S. Jovicic and M. Elefante

-Argentinian Tango at the Vienna University of Technology (TU Vienna) and at IST Austria (Institute of Science and Technology): www.tangogroup.eu
+Argentine Tango at the Technical University of Vienna (TU Wien) and at IST Austria (Institute of Science and Technology): www.tangogroup.eu

-Amartango, Tango School by Victoria Arenillas (co-author): www.amartango.com
+Amartango, tango school by Victoria Arenillas (co-author): www.amamartango.com

 Literature tip: Otto Eder, "Tango!!! - A stranger in Vienna ", published by Ralf Sartori at Allitera-Verlag.